razorpay/react-native-razorpay/README.md

 For eg:

-if the razorpay framework is in
+if the path of the razorpay framework is

 /node_modules/react-native-razorpay/ios/Razorpay.framework